hahnec/color-matcher/README.rst

 *color-matcher* enables color transfer across images which comes in handy for automatic color-grading of photographs, paintings and film sequences as well as light-field and stopmotion corrections.
-The methods behind the mappings are based on the approach from Reinhard *et al.*, an analytical solution to a Multi-Variate Gaussian Distribution (MVGD) transfer, the Monge-Kantorovich solution as proposed by Pitie *et al.* in conjunction with classical histogram matching.
+The methods behind the mappings are based on the approach from Reinhard *et al.*, the Monge-Kantorovich Linearization (MKL) as proposed by Pitie *et al.* and our analytical solution to a Multi-Variate Gaussian Distribution (MVGD) transfer in conjunction with classical histogram matching.
+As shown below our HM-MVGD-HM compound outperforms existing methods.

 |release| |license| |build_github| |coverage| |pypi_total| |pypi|